-Of course, if you’re still partial to the disc, then you’ll find Atmos on many Ultra HD 4K Blu-ray releases, too.
-Blade Runner 2049, Baby Driver, Mad Max: Fury Road, Bohemium Rhapsody, 1917, Ready Player One and Tenet are among the best releases of recent years.
+Of course, if you’re still partial to the physical disc, then you will find Atmos on many Ultra HD 4K Blu-ray releases, too.
+Dune, No Time to Die, Blade Runner 2049, Baby Driver, Mad Max: Fury Road, Bohemian Rhapsody, 1917, Ready Player One and Tenet are among the best releases of recent years.

 Which Dolby Atmos soundbar should you buy?

-So, we've explained what Dolby Atmos is and where it's available – now we turn to the meat of the matter: which Dolby Atmos soundbar should you buy this Black Friday?
-Below, you'll find our favourite models along with the latest, lowest prices.
+So, we have explained what Dolby Atmos is and where it is available; now we turn to the meat of the matter: which Dolby Atmos soundbar should you buy this Amazon Prime Day?
+Below, you will find our favourite models along with the latest, lowest prices.

 Should you buy the Sonos Arc?

-Launched just last year, the Arc is Sonos' pricier soundbar but is the only soundbar from the brand to deliver Dolby Atmos with vertical speakers.
-It sits above the brand's virtual Atmos bar, the Beam (Gen 2), and uses 11 drivers to create your soundfield.
+Launched in 2020, the Arc is Sonos's flagship soundbar and is the only model from the brand to deliver Dolby Atmos with vertical speakers.
+It sits above the brand's virtual Atmos bar, the Beam (Gen 2), and budget bar the Sonos Ray, employing 11 drivers to create its immersive soundfield.
 Several of these drivers are upward-firing and angled into your room to bounce sound off your walls and ceiling and create one of the most convincing Atmos performances you can get from a soundbar.

 Surround effects are expertly placed, and there's excellent dynamism and good weight to the sound too.
-Tonally, it's nicely balanced if you want to listen to music, though lovers of low end may wish to explore adding the optional Sub (£699 / $699 / AU$999).
-But, there's no doubt that this is a hugely impressive Dolby Atmos soundbar for the money, even on its own.
+Tonally, it's nicely balanced if you want to listen to music, though lovers of low-end may wish to explore adding the optional Sub (£699 / $699 / AU$999) or holding out the hotly rumoured mini-Sub.
+But, there is no doubt that this is a hugely impressive Dolby Atmos soundbar for the money, even on its own.

 Why should you buy the Sonos Arc Dolby Atmos Soundbar?

 The Sonos Arc picked up Product of the Year at the What Hi-Fi?
-Awards last year and has retained award-winning status in 2021 in the face of stiff competition.
-Its 'true' Dolby Atmos performance is still above and beyond anything we've heard for the same money over the past year, even considering its recent price increase.
-It's rarely reduced, though, so if you spot a discount, pounce.
-You'll see the latest, lowest prices below.
+Awards in 2020 and retained Award-winning status in 2021 in the face of stiff competition.
+Its 'true' Dolby Atmos performance is still above and beyond anything we have heard for the same money over the past two years, even considering its 2021 price increase – and it looks unlikely to be superseded by a new Sonos model any time soon.
+Discounts are more likely to be found for the white colourway but generally, the Arc is rarely reduced, so if you spot a discount, pounce.
+You will see the latest, lowest prices below.

 Read the full Sonos Arc review